 Carrier has historically participated in UTC's centralized treasury management, including centralized cash pooling and overall financing arrangements.
-However, historically, we have generated operating cash flow sufficient to fund our working capital, capital expenditure and financing requirements.
+However, historically, we have generated operating cash flow sufficient to fund our working capital, capital expenditures and financing requirements.
 Following the separation, we expect to fund our ongoing operating, investing and financing requirements mainly through cash flows from operations, available liquidity through cash on hand and available bank lines of credit and access to capital markets (including commercial paper programs).

 We may incur debt or issue equity as needed.
 From time to time we may need to access the capital markets to obtain financing.
 Although we believe that the arrangements in place at the time of the separation and the distribution will permit us to finance our operations on acceptable terms and conditions, our access to, and the availability of, financing on acceptable terms and conditions in the future will be impacted by many factors, including (1) our credit ratings or absence of a credit rating, (2) the liquidity of the overall capital markets and (3) the current state of the economy.
 There can be no assurance that we will be able to obtain additional financing on terms favorable to us, if at all.
-Prior to the separation, we expect to enter into a revolving credit agreement with various banks.
-The credit agreement will be a source of liquidity to support cash requirements and to backstop a commercial paper program.
-Net cash used for or provided by financing activities is due to transfers to and from UTC.
-The components of net transfers include: (1) cash transfers from Carrier to UTC; (2) cash investments from UTC used to fund operations, capital expenditures and acquisitions; (3) charges (benefits) for income taxes; (4) receivables and payables between Carrier and UTC; and (5) allocations of UTC's corporate expenses described elsewhere in this information statement.
-This net cash used for or provided from financing activities in the historical periods is reflected as changes in UTC's investment in Carrier.